regzo2/VRCFaceTracking-Documentation/docs/source/avatar/expressions.rst

 Unified Expressions Best Practices
 --------------------------------------

-**Unified Expressions** is similar to most other facial expression standards available, though with many additional transformed expression shapes provided that allow avatars to highly specialize or even optimise for particular :ref:`Avatar Setup`.
+**Unified Expressions** is similar to most other facial expression standards available, though with many additionaltransformed expression shapes provided that allow avatars to highly specialize or even optimise for particular:ref:`Avatar Setup`.
 Generally avatars should try correlate to the provided shapes for the best and most accurate tracking results.

-Creators who wish to use **Unified Expressions** on their avatars will find that there are many tracked shapes available for use for avatar face tracking. **Unified Expressions** has many *Blended* shapes that can be used to simplify, combine, or alleviate both shape creation and offer more simplified tracking.
+Creators who wish to use **Unified Expressions** on their avatars will find that there are many tracked shapesavailable for use for avatar face tracking. **Unified Expressions** has many *Blended* shapes that can be used to simplify, combine, or alleviate both shape creation and offer more simplified tracking.
 Creators should familiarize with all available shapes and decide what shapes work best with avatars.

 .. _Unified Expressions Shapes: